Conjugacy p-separability of right-angled Artin groups and applications: Introduction

-Let $\Gamma$ = ($V$,$E$) be a (finite) simplicial graph.
+Let $\Gamma$ = ($V$,$E$) be a finite simplicial graph.
 The \textit{right-angled Artin group} associated to $\Gamma$ is the group $G_\Gamma$ defined by the presentation:

-Note that, if $\Gamma$ is discrete, then $G_\Gamma$ is free, and if $\Gamma$ is complete, then $G_\Gamma$ is free abelian.
+Note that, if $\Gamma$ is a discrete graph, then $G_\Gamma$ is the free group $F_r$ on $r$ generators (where $r$ = $\left|V\right|$), and if $\Gamma$ is a complete graph, then $G_\Gamma$ is the free abelian group $\mathbbm{Z}^r$.
+Thus, right-angled Artin groups can be seen as interpolating between free groups and free abelian groups.
 The \textit{rank} of $G_\Gamma$ is by definition the number of vertices of $\Gamma$.
-A \textit{special subgroup} of $G_\Gamma$ is a subgroup generated by a subset $W$ of $V$ - it is naturally isomorphic to the right-angled Artin group $G_{\Gamma(W)}$, where $\Gamma(W)$ denotes the full subgraph of $\Gamma$ generated by $W$.
+A \textit{special subgroup} of $G_\Gamma$ is a subgroup generated by a subset $W$ of the set of vertices $V$ of $\Gamma$ -- it is naturally isomorphic to the right-angled Artin group $G_{\Gamma(W)}$, where $\Gamma(W)$ denotes the full subgraph of $\Gamma$ spanned by $W$.
 Let $v$ be a vertex of $\Gamma$.
-The \textit{star} of $v$, denoted by $star(v)$, is the subset of $V$ of all vertices which are adjacent to $v$ plus $v$ itself.
-We refer to \cite{C} for a general survey of right-angled Artin groups.
+The \textit{link} of $v$, denoted by $link(v)$, is the subset of $V$ consisting of all vertices that are adjacent to $v$.
+The \textit{star} of $v$, denoted by $star(v)$, is $link(v)\cup\{v\}$.
+We refer to \cite{C} for a general survey of right-angled Artin groups. \\

-Not much is known on automorphims of right-angled Artin groups.
+Little is known about the automorphim groups of right-angled Artin groups.
 In 1989, Servatius conjectured a generating set for $Aut(G_\Gamma)$ (see \cite{Ser}).
 He proved his conjecture in certain special cases, for example when the graph is a tree.
-Then Laurence proved the conjecture in the general case (see \cite{L}).
-Charney and Vogtmann showed that $Out(G_\Gamma)$ is virtually torsion-free and has finite virtual cohomological dimension (see \cite{CV}).
-Day found a finite presentation for $Aut(G_\Gamma)$ (see \cite{D}).
-Recently, Minasyan proved that $Out(G_\Gamma)$ is residually finite (see \cite{M}).
-This result was obtained independently by Charney and Vogtmann (see \cite{CV2}), using different technics.
-More recently, Day showed that $Out(G_\Gamma)$ is either virtually nilpotent or contains a free group (see \cite{D3}).
+Thereafter Laurence proved the conjecture in the general case (see \cite{L}).
+Charney and Vogtmann showed that $Out(G_\Gamma)$ is virtually torsion-free and has finite virtual cohomological dimension (see \cite{CV1}).
+Day gave a finite presentation for $Aut(G_\Gamma)$ (see \cite{D1}).
+More recently, Minasyan proved that $Out(G_\Gamma)$ is residually finite (see \cite{M}).
+This result was obtained independently by Charney and Vogtmann in \cite{CV2}, where they also proved that, for a large class of graphs, $Out(G_\Gamma)$ satisfies the Tits alternative. \\